Drug Paraphernalia Crimes in Phoenix

 - A.R.S.
 13-3415 13 C, which pertains to the advertising of drug paraphernalia in a newspaper, magazine or any other publication, which is promoting the sale of drug paraphernalia.
 If you know or should know that you are facilitating the advertisement of drug paraphernalia under this subsection, you can be charged with a class 6 felony in Arizona.

-Trust Phoenix Criminal Attorney With Your Drug Paraphernalia Defense in Arizona
+Trust Phoenix Criminal Attorney With Your Drug Paraphernalia Defense in Phoenix

-Phoenix Criminal Attorney provides our clients with focused legal defense for all drug paraphernalia charges in Arizona.
+Phoenix Criminal Attorney provides our clients with focused legal defense for all drug paraphernalia charges in Phoenix.
 We will not stop fighting for your rights by making sure that every possible legal option and defense strategy is available to you.
-If you are facing any drug paraphernalia charge in Arizona, contact us today for a private, no obligation consultation at 602-551-8092.
+If you are facing any drug paraphernalia charge in Phoenix, contact us today for a private, no obligation consultation at 602-551-8092.